 Kindergarten students as well as all students new to Illinois must submit a Vision Form.
 Kindergarten, 2nd grade and 6th grade students must submit a Dental Form.
-Due dates for all forms are communicated separately each year.
+Due dates for all forms are communicated separately each year and can be found on the Parent Resources page of the website.

-In addition to our standard immunization policy, all students are required to get a flu shot prior to November 1, 2020, unless documented as medically contra-indicated.
+In addition to our standard immunization policy, all students are required to get a flu shot prior to November 1, 2022, unless documented as medically contra-indicated.
+All students are strongly encouraged to get the COVID-19 vaccination.

-In Case of Illness-updated
+In Case of Illness

-If a child shows symptoms of illness prior to leaving for school in the morning, we advise keeping him/her home, rather than exposing others.
 When in doubt about your child's health, the precaution of keeping your child at home should be taken.
-The nurse should then be notified regarding the child's symptoms so that she can give guidance to parents on how to proceed.
-Due to the continuing concern for Covid 19 and the evolving nature of the pandemic, parents must always consult with the school nurse when a child at home is ill.
+The nurse should be notified at nurse@hilleltorah.org regarding the child's symptoms so that she can give guidance to parents on how to proceed.